Kamehameha I: Hawaii Island

 The other story took place after the prophecy was passed along by the high priests and high chiefs.
 When Kamehameha was able to lift the Naha Stone, he was considered the fulfiller of the prophecy.
 Other ruling chiefs, Keawe Mauhili, the Mahoe (twins) Keoua, and other chiefs rejected the prophecy of Ka Poukahi.
-The high chiefs of Kauai supported Kiwala`o even after learning about the prophecy.
+The high chiefs of Kauai supported Kiwalaʻo even after learning about the prophecy.

 The five Kona chiefs supporting Kamehameha were Keʻeaumoku Pāpaʻiahiahi (Kamehameha's father-in-law/grand uncle), Keaweaheulu Kaluaʻāpana (Kamehameha's uncle), Kekūhaupiʻo (Kamehameha's warrior teacher), and Kameʻeiamoku and Kamanawa (twin uncles of Kamehameha).
-They defended Kamehameha as the unifier Ka Na`i aupuni.
-High Chiefs Keawe Mauhili and Keeaumoku were by genealogy the next in line for ali`i nui.
+They defended Kamehameha as the unifier Ka Naʻi aupuni.
+High Chiefs Keawe Mauhili and Keeaumoku were by genealogy the next in line for aliʻi nui.
 Both chose the younger nephews Kīwalaʻō and Kamehameha over themselves.
 Kīwalaʻō was soon defeated in the first key conflict, the Battle of Mokuʻōhai.
-Kamehameha and his chiefs took over Konohiki responsibilities and sacred obligations of the districts of Kohala, Kona, and Hāmākua on Hawaiʻi island.
+Kamehameha and his chiefs took over Konohiki responsibilities and sacred obligations of the districts of Kohala, Kona, and Hāmākua on Hawaiʻi.

-The prophecy included far more than Hawaiʻi island.
+The prophecy included far more than the island of Hawaiʻi.
 It went across and beyond the Pacific Islands to the semi-continent of Aotearoa (New Zealand).
 He was supported by his most political wife Kaʻahumanu and father, High Chief Keeaumoku.
 Senior counselor to Kamehameha, she became one of Hawaiʻi's most powerful figures.
 Kamehameha and his council of chiefs planned to unite the rest of the Hawaiian Islands.
 Allies came from British and American traders, who sold guns and ammunition to Kamehameha.
-Another major factor in Kamehameha's continued success was the support of Kauai chief Ka`iana and Captain Brown, who used to be with Kaeo okalani.
-He guaranteed Kamehameha unlimited gunpowder from China and gave him the formula for gunpowder: sulfur, saltpeter, and charcoal, all of which are abundant in the islands.
+Another major factor in Kamehameha's continued success was the support of Kauai chief Kaʻiana and Captain William Brown of the Butterworth Squadron.
+He guaranteed Kamehameha unlimited gunpowder from Qing China and gave him the formula for gunpowder: sulfur, saltpeter, and charcoal, all of which are abundant in the islands.
 Two westerners who lived on Hawaiʻi island, Isaac Davis and John Young, married native Hawaiian women and assisted Kamehameha.